X8Future/Assetto-Hub-bot/README.md

 - Checking the whitelist will allow you to check someone's whitelist status to see what ID they connected to, how many times they have attempted to whitelist, and more

 Command Name `/remove_whitelist`
-- Will remove a user from the database and give them a fresh chance to re-whitelist
+- Removes a user from the database and gives them a fresh chance to re-whitelist

 Command Name `/add_player_run`
-- Adds a player run to the leaderboard if you remove the run and it was legit or someone is missing a run
+- Adds a player run to the leaderboard if you removed the run and it was legit, or someone's run is missing

 Command Name `/remove_player`
 - Will remove a leaderboard run based on a Discord ID or Steam ID and will DM the user to let them know that their run has been removed from the leaderboard.
-Make sure when choosing you put an option for either steam ID or discord ID so the bot will know what to look for, then select player_id for steam id or discord_user for a user already whitelisted
+Make sure when choosing, you put an option for either SteamID or DiscordID so the bot will know what to look for, then select player_id for SteamID or discord_user for a user who is already whitelisted

 Command Name `/serverembed`
 - This command creates a server embed (up to 5 servers) using invite links.
-Numbered inputs map to each server, and the embed shows slot types, server time, weather, and a join link, with customizable color and thumbnail.
+Numbered inputs map to each server, and the embed shows slot types, server time, weather, and a join link, with customizable color and thumbnail

 Command Name `/enablewelcome`&`/welcomeset`
 - Enablewelocome will enable the command for and start sending welcome messages to new users to the server, welcomeset will allow you to move the channel you want the welcome messages

 Command Name `/ban_user`
-- Allows you to ban a user on multiple servers through the blacklist.txt with just the SteamID
+- Adds a user to the blacklist.txt by inputing there SteamID

-Command Name `/bannedlist`
+Name `/bannedlist`
 - Shows all banned SteamID's

 Command Name `/blacklist_remove`
-- Remove a user from the blacklist
+- Remove a user from the blacklist (being banned)

 Command Name `/appeals`
 - Create the appeals embed in a channel of your choice

 Command Name `/timeout`
-- Will timeout a user for how long you want (#h #m #s format Ex: 1h 10m 20s)
+- Timeout's a user for how long you want (#h #m #s format Ex: 1h 10m 20s)

 Command Name `/removestrike`
-- Will remove the # of strikes you choose for the user
+- Remove the # of strikes you choose for the user

 Command Name `/load_cog`
 - Will load any cog that is not loaded at the start of the bot (If you mass load the cogs, you will get rate-limited; this is nothing to worry about, it will go away once everything has loaded)

 Command Name `/reload_cog `
-- Will allow you to refresh a cog if something isn't working
+- Will allow you to refresh a cog if edits have been made

 Command Name `/unload_cog`
-- Will unload a cog, helpful for commands not used much, to reduce bot traffic
+- Unload a cog, helpful for commands not used much, to reduce bot traffic

 Command Name `/removettimeout`
 - Will remove the timeout of a user and allow you to choose if you want to remove a strike or not

 Command Name `/Whitelist`
-- With V0.4 this command is now working!
-The /whitelist command will allow you to create an embed in any channel you like, allowing users to whitelist to a whitelist.db that will allow role updating and more
+- With V0.4, this command is now working!
+The /whitelist command will allow you to create an embed in any channel you like, allowing users to whitelist to your own whitelist.db that holds users' SteamIDs connected to their DiscordID, roles, and total # of attempts.
+Once a user whitelists, they will be connected to your database, which allows automatic role additions for leaderboard scores, VIP whitelisting on servers, and a lot more tracking for server Admins in discord.

 Command Name `/server_status` & `/deletecounter`
 - Allows you to create a tracker for the total number of people in the server and your Staff online./deletecounter will delete the counter of your choice